Rave Reviews | Government Series | Examination Copies | Potential Authors | Revised Editions | FAQs | Customization

 Supremely Political: The Role of Ideology and Presidential Management in Unsuccessful Supreme Court Nominations

-Judicious Choices: The New Politics of the Supreme Court Confirmations
+Judicious Choices: The Politics of Supreme Court Confirmations

-May It Please the Court: Live Recordings and Transcripts of Landmark Oral Arguments Made Before the Supreme Court Since 1955
+May It Please the Court: The Most Significant Oral Arguments Made Before the Supreme Court Since 1955

 Have a suggestion or don't see the publication you need?